oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ```shell
 auth0 actions list
 ```
-The output willl show the deployment status of each action:
+The output will show the deployment status of each action:

 ```text
 === dev-avup2laz.us.auth0.com actions